Admittedly a novice when it comes to travel in the Philippines, Tom has had the local's-eye view as his tour guides have all been family.

 Intramuros: The Original Spanish Stronghold

 The walled city of Intramuros (which, fittingly, is Latin for "within the walls") is reputedly the original city of Manila and lies geographically in the western center of Metro Manila today.
-Its construction began in the late 16th century to keep foreign invaders at bay (literally!) for at that time, Intramuros was on the coast.
+Its construction began in the late 16th century to keep foreign invaders at bay (literally!), because at that time, Intramuros was on the coast.
 However, some believe it was built primarily to keep the Filipino people out.

 My personal belief is that after Lapu Lapu—the leader of the Mactan people of Visayas—had the cojones to take on Magellan (after the Spanish Captain fooled most of the tribal leaders into surrendering their land to Spain) and not only won but also stopped Magellan's attempt at circumnavigating the globe, the Spaniards didn't trust the locals very much.
 Filipinos are not particularly fond of Magellan, for obvious reasons.